eth-sri/lmql/docs/source/language/functions.md

-# Queries That Call Functions
+# External Functions and Tools

-LMQL extends Python and can thus queries can incorporate arbitrary Python code including function calls.
+LMQL extends Python and thus query code can incorporate arbitrary Python constructs including function calls.
-In the simple example below we ask the model for a simple math problem and then use pythons `eval` function to evaluate the solution.
+For instance, below, we ask the model for a simple math problem and then use Python's `eval` function to evaluate the solution.

 ```{lmql}
 name::simple_math